 Automate!
 Automate!
 Automate!

-Automating a release is the best way to improve a release culture.
-If releasing is not automated today, start by automating the release to a staging environment.
+Automating a software release is the best way to improve a release culture.
+If releasing software is not currently being automated, start by automating the software release to a staging environment.
 Once everyone sees how simple it is, the natural step will be to automate production deploys as well.

 Automated testing and continuous integration are key disciplines that power great releases.
 Ensure that build times and testing times are as short as possible, and remember that builds that are easy to validate are easier to release.
 That's because the validation cycle more closely follows the team.